laacz/advent-of-code/2023/readme.md

 ## Day 14

 Part one was deceptively easy.
 Second one was simply a matter of detecting offset, cycles and then calculating the remaining cycles to take.

+## Day 15

+Bruted my way out of this.